Youmna-H/chat-app/README.md

 # chat-app
 This is a chat application between the wizard of oz and a participant!
+This project is based on the GitHub project https://github.com/jherr/chat-o-matic

 Before running the code, install the dependecies by running the following command in the folders: server, client, woz and participant:
 ```sh